Mini-MBA: Data-Driven Management Curriculum

 • Data engineers and data analysts are unique roles with different skill sets

-• The role of a data manager is to ensure the group is communicating with each other and to stakeholders
+• The role of a data manager is to ensure the group is communicating with each other and with stakeholders

 Program Overview